nicohlr/ipychart/docs/docs/user_guide/config.md

 #### Labels argument

-The legend label configuration is nested below the legend configuration using the labels key.
-It is a dict that can contains the followings arguments:
+The legend label configuration is nested below the legend configuration using the `'labels'` key.
+It is a dict which allows you to configure the appearance of the labels within the legent.
+It can contains the followings arguments:

 ``` py
 options = {